kevinlongboy/Market/README.md

 _Find a something you like?_

-The cart feature allows shoppers the ability to add products to their cart, remove any item, and proceed to checkout.
+The cart feature allows shoppers to add products to their cart, remove any item, and proceed to checkout.

 <br>